 Taking Back Control: A New Era for Twitter DMs

-For many, especially women, receiving a direct message from a stranger on Twitter can be a daunting experience.
+Receiving a direct message from a stranger on Twitter can be a daunting experience, especially for women.
 The uncertainty of what lies within can be overwhelming, with the possibility of unsolicited explicit images looming large.
-However, a new app is set to change this narrative.

-Research suggests that 53% of women aged 18-29 and 78% of millennial women have received unsolicited explicit images, many of which are inappropriate photos.
-This phenomenon, often referred to as “cyber flashing,” has become all too common.
-Bressler believes that telling women to simply close their DMs is not a viable solution, and that’s why she’s working on a content filter AI to recognize and delete such images.
+Research suggests that 53% of women aged 18-29 and 78% of millennial women have received unsolicited explicit images, often referred to as “cyber flashing.”
+This phenomenon has become all too common, and simply telling women to close their DMs is not a viable solution.

-So, how does the AI learn to recognize inappropriate content?
-Thanks to Bressler’s viral tweet, many users have sent in photos to help train the AI.
-From dicks covered in glitter to penises in cages, the AI has been tested extensively to identify what makes an image inappropriate.
+To develop an effective content filter, Bressler’s team is training an AI to recognize inappropriate images.
+Thanks to a viral tweet, many users have contributed photos to help train the AI, which has been tested extensively to identify what makes an image inappropriate.

 If the AI detects an inappropriate image, it will automatically delete the image and reply to the sender, informing them that their message was inappropriate.
 The user will also receive a notification, and after a certain number of strikes, the sender will be automatically blocked.